-It’s not just you!
-About 80 per cent of women experience cellulite and while it’s not harmful, it can dampen your body confidence.
+About 80 per cent of women experience cellulite but it’s important to remember cellulite is not harmful.

 The puckering appearance of cellulite is due to fat cells pushing against the connective tissue that lies under the surface of the skin.
 It’s not a body fat issue, more a structural problem that occurs deep under the skin.
 So even if you experience weight loss, it’s not guaranteed your cellulite will disappear.